Contract (Ending May 30, 2022)/Full Time

 - Participate in on-going professional development activities as time and financial resources permit

-- Network with Community Care Access Centres, Public Health Units and other health related agencies as well as Aboriginal organizations to improve access to the MNO CSS program
+- Network with Community Care Access Centre’s, Public Health Units and other health related agencies as well as Indigenous organizations to improve access to the MNO CSS program

-- Be available for meetings or travel outside of Métis Nation of Ontario regular working hours as required, including mandatory attendance at the Annual General Assembly
+- Be available for meetings or travel outside of Métis Nation of Ontario regular working hours as required

 - Proficiency with computer programs (Outlook, Excel, Work and PowerPoint)

-- Successful candidate will provide - Police Check and Vulnerable Sector Check
+- Successful candidate will provide and maintain a successful Police Check and Vulnerable Sector Check

 - Current CPR/First Aid Certification